Worldwide Friends

 Accomodation & Food

-Volunteers need to bring their own sleeping bags, but beds and sheets are provided.
 Wireless internet access is provided free of charge.
 Food is included for the duration of the work camp; however, everyone is expected to do their fair share of the cooking and cleaning.
 We provide a well-balanced and healthy variety of food products that includes a wide variety of whole grains, seasonal fruits & vegetables, pantry staples, dairy products.
 We encourage our volunteers to try vegan and vegetarian food during their stay with us.

 Since it is always nice to try new and different dishes, volunteers are encouraged to bring along their favorite recipes from home!